Progress Monitoring and Curriculum-Based Measurement

 Testing but not teaching.
 Some students receive CBM probes reliably but receive little change in their instruction regardless of the results.
 The probe scores become an administrative record rather than an instructional tool.
 This is the pattern Stecker, Fuchs, and Fuchs (2005) identified as the primary failure mode: data collected, not used.

 Failing to share data with students.
 This is the missed opportunity most often overlooked.
 The student is the person most motivated to understand their own learning trajectory.
-A student who knows their baseline, understands their goal, and can read their own graph has a fundamentally different relationship to their intervention than one who simply turns up for sessions.
+A student who knows their baseline, understands their goal, and can read their own graph relates to their intervention very differently.
+This is unlike students who simply turn up for sessions.

 ---